timiles/tfl-tube-status-app/README.md

 APP_KEY=your_tfl_app_key
 ```

+Ensure you have installed all package dependencies by running `npm i`.

 To run the app in a web browser, run `expo web`, then click "Run in web browser" from the Metro Bundler menu.
 In a Chromium-based browser, you can hit F12 and choose to emulate a device's viewport dimensions.

 I haven't yet tested this app with Android or iOS devices or emulators.